nat-foerch/nat-foerch/README.md

 ## I'm a wife, a senior at the University of Notre Dame, and a follower of Christ!
 - 🔭 I am studying Political Science with minors in Data Science and Buisness Economics
 - 🌱 I am currently working on reaching Python Proficientcy.
-- 🥅 Goals for 2025: I want to have mastered the basics of Python, R, SQL, and Tableau.
+- 🥅 Goals for 2025: I want to have mastered the basics of Python, R, SQL, and Tableau using Udemy.
 - ⚡ Fun fact: I love playing tennis and reading systematic theology.

 ### Languages and Tools: